EddyVerbruggen/SSLCertificateChecker-PhoneGap-Plugin/README.md

    function successCallback(message) {
      alert(message);
+     // Message is always: CONNECTION_SECURE.
-     // message is always: CONNECTION_SECURE, now do something with the trusted server }
+     // Now do something with the trusted server.
+   }

    function errorCallback(message) {